trevor-viljoen/keycloak-client-secret/README.md

 # keycloak-client-secret
-This script will pull the existing client_secret for a given Keycloak realm or generate a new secret for the same.
+This script will pull the existing client_secret for a given Keycloak client in a given realm or generate a new secret for the same.
 It was designed to work with the Red Hat OpenShift Keycloak Operator, but could be reworked to work with any Keycloak deployment.
 Please open an [issue](https://github.com/trevor-viljoen/keycloak-client-secret/issues)